 The baths remained in use until 570.
 In that year, the Goths destroyed the aqueduct, cutting off the water supply to advance their siege.

 In the mid 16th century, Pope Paul III excavated that baths hoping to find ancient statues to decorate the Farnese Palace.
+Over 40 statues, some colossal, were discovered.

 The Farnese Bull and the Farnese Hercules are now in Naple’s Archaeological Museum.
 Two fountain shaped bathtubs from the baths are now in the Piazza Farnese in Rome.
 Another precious sculpture, the famous Belvedere Torso, is in the Vatican Museums.